-63-11-03 Professional Development Evaluation Survey 201 4 2 Participants should complete this survey after training which does not impact student performance.
-Th is completed electronically in PGS.
-Inservice points are not awarded until this survey is completed. is survey

-Planning

-- 1. This training met my individual needs for professional development (PDP) or my professional growth interests.
-Definitely - Not at all Somewhat

-2. This training focused on one or more of the following: the State Standards, Common Core Standards, subject content, teaching methods, technology, assessment & data analysis, classroc leadership training, or school safety.
-Yes No

-3. Describe how this training relates to your teaching assignment or other job requirements.

-Learning

-4. Did the trainer model effective teaching practices such as practice of skills, feedback to you on your performance, and/or teaching the class using the same techniques and strategies you would be using with students, etc.

-Yes No ----- ----

-- Describe how the training objectives reflect the objectives listed in your PDP and explain how the 5. content you received through this training relates to you as a teacher or other staff member. - 6.
-Did the facilitator use the technology tools that were appropriate for the skills being taught?
-Yes No - 7.
-Implementing Describe specific examples of how you have used what you learned in this training with your students in your classroom or in your other job requirements. - 8.
-Describe specific examples of how you have used what you learned in this training with your students in your classroom or in your other job requirements.
-Yes No

-9. I plan to apply newly learned knowledge and/or skills in my work environment.
+63-11-03 Professional Development Evaluation Survey 2014 Participants should complete this survey after training which does not impact student performance.
+The is completed electronically in PGS.
+Inservice points are not awarded until this survey is completed. nis survey Planning This training met my individual needs for professional development (PDP) or my professional ground interests.
+Not at all Somewhat Definitely owth This training focused on one or more of the following: the State Standards, Common Core Stand subject content, teaching methods, technology, assessment & data analysis, classroom manage leadership training, or school safety.
+Yes No 3.
+Describe how this training relates to your teaching assignment or other job requirements.
+Learning Did the trainer model effective teaching practices such as practice of skills, feedback to you on you performance, and/or teaching the class using the same techniques and strategies you would be with students, etc. Yes No Describe how the training objectives reflect the objectives listed in your PDP and explain how the content you received through this training relates to you as a teacher or other staff member.
+9 Did the facilitator use the technology tools that were appropriate for the skills being taught?
+Yes No Implementing Describe specific examples of how you have used what you learned in this training your students in your classroom or in your other job requirements. g with 8.
+Describe specific examples of how you have used what you learned in this training with your studin your classroom or in your other job requirements.
+Yes No dents I plan to apply newly learned knowledge and/or skills in my work environment.
+Yes No Evaluating Describe the evaluation methods used to document changes in student performance resulting fro this training. om 11.

-No

-Yes

-Evaluating

-Yes

-- 10. Describe the evaluation methods used to document changes in student performance resulting from this training. - 11.
 Have you been involved in any action research stemming from or associated with the training you received?
+Yes No u